delonborges/delonborges/README.md

 My name is Delon Borges.
-I work as Automation Test Analyst | QA at Sicredi.
+I work as Quality Assurance Analyst | QA at Sicredi.

 ### Analytics ⚙️